jackm321/RustNN/README.md

 Networks are trained using an incremental training mode.

 ## Fork
-This fork adds L2 regularization to the original crate and replaces sigmoid by the relu activation function.
+This fork adds L2 regularization to the original crate and replaces sigmoid by the PELU activation function.
 Additionally, there are a few minor improvements.

 ## XOR example